PythonNepal/pythonnepal.github.io/README.md

 This will clone the repository on to your system and clone the submodules inside it as well recursively.
 Additionally, the folder to which it will be cloned to is called `pynepal-website`.

-* Set up a virtual env in that folder and activate it
+* Set up a pipenv in that folder and activate it

         $ cd <repo>
-        $ virtualenv venv
-        $ source venv/bin/activate
+        $ pipenv shell

 * Install the requirements using `pip` from inside the virtual environment

-        (venv)$ pip install -r requirements.txt
+        (pythonnepal.github.io)$ pip install -r requirements.txt

 * Start the server